-Perhaps the main reason why many small businesses choose a card machine for iPhone is the absence of paperwork and fixed monthly rental fees.
-Traditional card terminals typically come with a detailed contract as well as several different types of fees, including fixed fees.
-A solution with no fixed fees or minimum transaction volumes leaves you more flexibility and lets you grow your business at your own pace.
+Perhaps the main reason why many small businesses choose a mobile card reader is the absence of paperwork and fixed monthly rental fees.
+Traditional card machines typically come with a complicated contract in addition to several different types of fees – and a long-term commitment typically of 12+ months.

-2. Low startup costs
+2. Low start-up costs

 3. Accept a wide range of credit cards

-4. Free point of sale system
+4. Free point-of-sale system

-All you need in order to accept payments is a Bluetooth connection between the card reader and your iPhone, and an internet connection for the phone.
-If you run a café or a restaurant, it’s also nice to be able to take payments at your customers’ tables instead of having them line up at the register.
+All you need in order to accept chip and PIN or contactless payments is a Bluetooth connection between the card reader and iPhone, and that the phone is connected to WiFi or your 3G or 4G network.
+If you run a café or restaurant, it’s also nice to be able to take payments at your customers’ tables instead of having them queuing up at the till.

 6. Do everything on the internet

-Using a modern, internet-based payment system means that you can also take care of administrative tasks, such as changing your bank account details, easily and quickly online instead of picking up the phone.
-There are no printed contracts or other paperwork either — you can look up your data any time on your iPhone or on the card machine provider’s web portal.
+Using a modern, internet-based payment system means you can also take care of business administrative tasks – such as changing your bank account details – easily and quickly in your online dashboard instead of over the phone.
+That said, if you prefer speaking to a customer support person, most of the providers offer a support line too.

 8. Sales data available anywhere

-9. Excellent for short term use
+9. Excellent for short-term use

 Unlike traditional payment terminals, a card reader is ideal for anyone needing a reliable payment system for a short period of time or occasional card transactions.
 Even if you just need it for a weekend, the extra sales you get from just providing the option to accept card will usually more than make up for the low one-off cost of the card reader.
 What’s more, there’s none of the hassle and paperwork that comes with renting a conventional terminal.